 As a result of treating certain intersegment transactions as transactions with external parties, the Company includes an Intersegment Eliminations category to reconcile the segment results to the Company's consolidated results.
-Income before taxes in Intersegment Eliminations represents the effect of timing differences associated with the revenue and expense recognition of commissions paid by Asset Management to the Global Wealth Management Group associated with sales of certain products and the related compensation costs paid to the Global Wealth Management Group's global representatives.
-Income before taxes recorded in Intersegment Eliminations was \$19 million in the quarter ended February 28, 2006 and \$24 million in the quarter ended February 28, 2005.
+Income before taxes in Intersegment Eliminations primarily represents the effect of timing differences associated with the revenue and expense recognition of commissions paid by Asset Management to Global Wealth Management Group associated with sales of certain products and the related compensation costs paid to Global Wealth Management Group's global representatives.
+(Loss) income before taxes recorded in Intersegment Eliminations was \$(13) million and \$25 million in the quarters ended May 31, 2006 and 2005, respectively, and \$6 million and \$49 million in the six month periods ended May 31, 2006 and 2005, respectively.
+The results for the fiscal 2006 periods also included a \$30 million advisory fee related to the Company's sale of the aircraft leasing business that was eliminated in consolidation.